sriramhere/HOL-BuildingWindows8AppsWithWindowsAzure/HOL.md

 	````

 <a name="Ex2Task5" />
-#### Task 5 - Integrating the Web API Service with the Windows 8 Style UI Application ####
+#### Task 5 - Integrating the Web API Service with the Windows Store Application ####

-In this task you will bind your Windows 8 Style UI Application against your customer's model retrieving data from the Web API service.
+In this task you will bind your Windows Store Application against your customer's model retrieving data from the Web API service.
 You will start by configuring the binding, and then you will modify the application to call the service asynchronously and display the customers.

 1. Right-click the **DataModel** project folder in the solution explorer and select **Add | Existing Item**.